Sondzus/MathStat474/HW4.md

 Let A be the event "jury convicts"
 Let B be the event "judge convicts".

-Complete the two-way probability table of the same format as in the previus problem!
+Complete the two-way probability table of the same format as in the previous problem!

 <!--